CZ-NIC/dns-probe/doc/README.md

 ## History

-The `master` always contains the newest edition of the documentation of the last FRED release.
+The `master` always contains the newest edition of the documentation of the last DNS Probe release.
-The documentation of older FRED releases is available under tags such as `v2.33`.
-The oldest historical version tagged is `v2.29`.

 ## License